 In this series of posts, we’re talking to our own leaders to get insights into the challenges and solutions of the telecommunications industry.

-Louise, what’s your role at RingCentral and what do you love about your job?
+Sahil, what’s your role at RingCentral and what does a typical day look like?

 In what ways has business communications changed over your career?